-Health Policy Score: 8

-The National Health Service (NHS) remains a cornerstone of the United Kingdom's universal welfare state under the coalition government.
-However, its reform with a goal of decentralization to Clinical Commission Groups has been a contentious policy and has affected all 8,000 general practices in England.
+Health Policy Score: 8 The National Health Service (NHS) remains a cornerstone of the United Kingdom's universal welfare state under the coalition government.
+However, a policy of reforming the system with a goal of decentralization to clinical commission croups has been controversial, and has affected all 8,000 general practices in England.
 Most health care provided by the NHS is free at the point of delivery, although there are charges for prescriptions and for dental treatment (with significant exceptions, e.g., no charges for prescriptions for pensioners).
 There is a limited private health care system.

-While patient convenience may not be a central focus of NHS provision, attempts have been made to improve local healthcare by creating Health and Well-Being Boards to bring together representatives from all social services as well as elected representatives.
-The NHS' quality as measured by the HDI health index is very high (0.951).
+While patient convenience may not be a central focus of NHS provision, attempts have been made to improve local healthcare by creating Health and

+Well-Being Boards to bring together representatives from all social services as well as elected representatives.
+The NHS's quality as measured by the HDI health index is very high (0.951).